Stephen Kenny explains decision behind calling up Will Keane

 Speaking about the decision to call up the striker, Kenny described Keane as a “good option” for the Irish team.

-He said: “He leads the line quite well, he has a good appreciation of the players around him.
+“He leads the line quite well, he has a good appreciation of the players around him,” the Ireland manager said about Keane.

 “I had a good chat with him recently.
 His form has been very consistent… He’s good to watch, he’s a very clever player.
 He has a good touch, a very intelligent footballer.
 He has impressed us.”